Jankela04/rick-and-morty/README.md

+# Rick And Morty

+Simple app for displaying information about Rick and Morty characters using [Rick and Morty api](https://rickandmortyapi.com/) and [GraphQL](https://graphql.org/)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: